smahdavi4/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I will start my master's studies at the University of British Columbia in fall 2021 under the supervision of <a href="https://www.cs.toronto.edu/~rjliao/">Dr. Renjie Liao</a> and <a href="https://sites.google.com/view/cthrampo">Dr. Christos Thrampoulidis</a>.
-I receieved my BSc from Sharif University of Technology.
-Before university, I was mostly involved in mathematics and I represented my country, Iran, at 58th International Mathematical Olympiad, receiving a Silver medal.
+I am a master's student of Electrical and Computer Engineering at the University of British Columbia under the supervision of <a href="https://www.cs.toronto.edu/~rjliao/">Dr. Renjie Liao</a> and <a href="https://sites.google.com/view/cthrampo">Dr. Christos Thrampoulidis</a>.
+I receieved my BSc from Sharif University of Technology in Computer Engineering major.